paulrougieux/biotrade/README.md

-The `biotrade` package harmonizes variable names to analyse biological, physical and economic flows.
+The `biotrade` package analyses international trade of bio-based products.
 It focuses on the agriculture and forestry sectors, from primary production to secondary products transformation.
 It loads bilateral trade and production data from the UN Comtrade and from FAOSTAT.

 Extraction rates and waste of supply are taken from the FAO, technical conversion factors for agricultural commodities available at: